-St. Joseph's Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
+St Gregory's Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and instrument of government, and seeks at all times to be a witness to Our Lord Jesus Christ.
+The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and instrument of government and seeks at all times to be a witness to Our Lord Jesus Christ.

 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
 We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
-This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with these admission arrangements.
+This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.

-The governing body is the admission authority and has responsibility for admissions to this school.
-The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The admission authority has set the school's Published Admissions Number (PAN) at 60 pupils to be admitted to the reception year in the school year which begins in September 2026.
+The governing body is the admissions authority and has responsibility for admissions to this school.
+The local authority undertakes the co-ordination of admission arrangements during the normal admission round1.
+The governing body has set its admission number at 60 pupils to be admitted to the reception year in the school year which begins in September 2024.

-The admission authority will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's PAN.
+The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").

-Pupils with an Education, Health and Care Plan (see note 1)
+Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs (see note 1)

-The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
-Children with an Education, Health and Care Plan that names the school must be admitted.
+The admission of pupils with a Statement of Educational Needs or an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with a Statement of Special Educational Needs or Education, Health and Care Plan that names the school must be admitted.
 Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.